autoSteve/ha-solcast-solar/README.md

 #### Automated dampening

-A feature of the integration is automated dampening, where a combination of historic site generation compared with estimated past actual potential generation is used to determine regularly anomalous generation.
-This is useful to identify likely panel shading, and to then apply a dampening factor for forecast periods during the day that will be shade affected, reducing the forecasted energy accordingly.
+A feature of the integration is automated dampening, where a combination of historic site generation compared with estimated past actual generation is used to determine regularly anomalous generation.
+This is useful to identify periods of likely panel shading, and to then apply a dampening factor for forecast periods during the day that will be shade affected, reducing the forecasted energy accordingly.

 Automated dampening is dynamic, and utilises the past fourteen days of generation and estimate data to build its model and determine needed dampening factors.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png)

-The theory of operation for this feature is simple, relying on two key inputs, and an optional third:
+The [theory of operation](#theory-of-operation) is simple, relying on two key inputs, and an optional third:

 ##### Estimated actual data from Solcast.

 Aside from forecasts, the Solcast service also estimates the likely past actual generation during the day for every rooftop site, based on high resolution satellite imagery, weather observations, and how "clear" the air is (vapour/smog).
-Estimated actuals are generally quite accurate for a given location.
+This data is referred to as an "Estimated actual", and it is generally quite accurate for a given location.

-Getting estimated actual data does require an API call, and that API call does use up API quota for a hobbyist user.
+Getting estimated actual data does require an API call, and that API call will use up API quota for a hobbyist user.
 You will need to factor API call consumption for this purpose when taking advantage of automated dampening, with one call used per configured Solcast rooftop site per day per API key.
 (Reduce the API limit for forecast updates in options accordingly.)

-Past estimated actual data is acquired at or around 00:20 each day (local time).
+Past estimated actual data is acquired at or around 00:20 each day (local time), with new factors for the day ahead modelled at 00:50.

+> [!TIP]
+>
+> If your aim is to obtain as many forecast updates during the day as possible, then automated dampening is not for you.
+It will reduce the number of forecast updates possible.

 ##### Actual PV generation for your site.

 Generation is gathered from history data of a sensor entity (or entities).
-A single PV solar inverter installation will likely have a single "total increasing" sensor that provides a "PV export" value.
+A single PV solar inverter installation will likely have a single "total increasing" sensor that provides a "PV export" value (_not_ export to grid, but export off your roof from the sun).
 Multiple inverters will have a value for each, and all sensor entities may be supplied, which will then be totalled for all rooftops.

 An increasing kWh sensor (or sensors) must be supplied.

+> [!NOTE]
+>
+> Do not include generation entities for "remote" rooftop sites that have been explicitly excluded from sensor totals.
+Auto-dampening does not work for excluded rooftops.

 ##### (Optional) Site export to the grid, combined with a limit value.

 Where locally generated excess power is fed to the electricity grid, it is likely that there will be a limit to the amount of energy that may be exported.
-The integration can monitor this export, and when periods of "export limiting" are detected (because at the limit value for a ten minute period) then the generation period will be excluded from any automated dampening consideration.
-The reason is simple: Is generation being limited by shade from a tree or chimney, or is it limited by site export maximum?
+The integration can monitor this export, and when periods of "export limiting" are detected (because at the limit value for a ten minute period or more) then the generation period will be excluded from any automated dampening consideration.
+This mechanism ensures differentiation of generation being limited by shade from a tree or chimney, or artificial site export limiting.

+Export to the grid generally occurs in the middle of the day, which is a time rarely impacted by shading.

 > [!TIP]
 >